jeffskinnerbox/ubuntu-desktop/README.md

 ```

 So instead, I install the full GNOME desktop but did not use the [`tasksel`][11] command.
-In stead, I installed the desktop usig `apt-get` and avoid the "purple screen"
+In stead, I installed the desktop using `apt-get` and avoid the "purple screen"
 for guest virtual machine with ubuntu 18.04 but not ubuntu 19.10:

 ```bash